New Mexican Spanish: History

-As of 2010, the Spanish variety of northern New Mexico, including Albuquerque, has been heavily influenced by Mexican Spanish, incorporating numerous Mexicanisms, while at the same time retaining some archaisms characteristic of traditional New Mexican Spanish.
+Cobos released a second edition of A Dictionary of New Mexico and Southern Colorado Spanish in 2003.
+New Mexican Spanish of northern New Mexico, including Albuquerque, is being heavily influenced by Mexican Spanish, incorporating numerous Mexicanisms, while at the same time retaining some archaisms characteristic of traditional New Mexican Spanish.
 The use of Mexicanisms is most prominent in Albuquerque and Santa Fe, compared to other areas in the north.
 Some older Spanish speakers have noted Mexican immigrants showing surprise at non-immigrants speaking Spanish.
 In Albuquerque, the use of Mexicanisms correlates only with age, with younger speakers, regardless of their parents' background, being more likely to use Mexicanisms.